-Take your tailgate from average to awesome by making it healthy, safe, and fun.
+Take your tailgate party from average to awesome by making it healthy, safe, and fun!

 There’s only one thing that can make America’s most popular sport even better: the perfect tailgate party.
 A great American tradition itself, tailgating celebrates football and food throughout the fall.
 Although best known for beer and burgers, tailgates can be healthy—and safe—and still score major points with fellow football fans.
 A little planning and know-how is all you need.

 As tailgate host, you should plan to provide the main dish, a couple of side dishes, and some snacks.
 The options for the main fare are endless—chili, burgers, and barbecue chicken are just a few—and easy to make healthier.
 For example, if you love burgers, use 93 percent or higher lean ground beef or turkey.
 If you want to make chili, load up the pot with beans and use that extra-lean ground beef or turkey.
 If chicken is on the menu, try make-ahead pulled chicken sliders with homemade barbecue sauce that is high on flavor and lower on fat and sugar (see recipe).